-- OA disease-specific expertise including all of the following domains: clinical and patho-mechanistic expertise, imaging (software) analyses of whole joints and peri-articular tissues, evaluation of performance assessments using novel technologies, evaluation of patient reported outcome and experience measures, outcome quality; - Al-driven big data analyses, data science, bioanalytics, bio-statistics/risk modelling, drug development; - epidemiology, genetic analyses (GWAS), (epi)genetics; - demonstrated experience in generating and analysing data from new digital tools that enable specific functional measurements and reflect the real-life treatment benefit for patients including expertise in movement science; - proven experience with prior patient engagement: patient and caregiver networks including institutions such as nursing homes or assisted living facilities as well as networks with primary care physicians and physiotherapists are specifically valuable in this context to meet the needs and preferences of these primary target groups and support the development of sustainable, patientcentred and -accepted solutions; - experience with regulatory aspects especially with respect to endpoint validation, and previous experience with interaction with regulators; - data privacy and ethics; - health economics and outcome research, evidence-based medicine, quality, and efficiency in health care.
+- OA disease-specific expertise including all of the following domains: clinical and patho-mechanistic expertise, imaging (software) analyses of whole joints and peri-articular tissues, evaluation of performance assessments using novel technologies, evaluation of patient reported outcome and experience measures, outcome quality. - Al-driven big data analyses, data science, bioanalytics, bio-statistics/risk modelling, drug development, - epidemiology, genetic analyses (GWAS), (epi)genetics, - demonstrated experience in generating and analysing data from new digital tools that enable specific functional measurements and reflect the real-life treatment benefit for patients including expertise in movement science, - proven experience with prior patient engagement.
+Patient and care giver networks as well as networks with primary care physicians are specifically valuable in this context to meet the needs and preferences of these primary target groups and support the development of sustainable, patient-centred and -accepted solutions. - experience with regulatory aspects especially with respect to endpoint validation, and previous experience with interaction with regulators. - data privacy and ethics - health economic and outcome research, evidence-based medicine, quality, and efficiency in health care.